Chameleon-neutrino conformal coupling and MSW-mediated solar neutrino deficit: Modified MSW effect and damping signatures

-The neutrino standard interaction (SI) is associated with $\nu_e$-$e^-$ interactions through the charged weak currents.
-In addition, the non-standard couplings to a scalar field can modify the effective neutrino mixing parameters and consequently transition probabilities inside matter.
+The standard neutrino interaction is associated with $\nu_e$-$e^-$ interactions through the charged weak currents.
+Improved experimental precision may reveal the effects of physics beyond standard model, including NSIs of neutrino.
+These non-standard couplings to a scalar field can modify the effective neutrino mixing parameters and consequently transition probabilities inside matter.
+We start by considering an action in which a scalar field $\phi$ couples to different matter species $\Psi_i$ by definition \cite{Faraoni:1998qx,Carneiro:2004rt}